-Each person must file their own I-485 application to receive lawful permanent resident status.
+Each person on your SIV case must file their own I-485 application to receive lawful permanent resident status.
 You may mail all of your family’s I-485 applications together in one envelope, but you must include all of the required parts for each application.

 If your spouse or any of your children under the age of 21 remain outside of the U.S., you must wait until your I-485 is approved to begin the process of applying for follow-to-join immigrant visas.

 What to submit with each application

 Each I-485 application you file for yourself or your family members should be accompanied by:

 - A signed form I-485 with all relevant sections completed.
 You can review USCIS instructions on how to complete form I-485.
 Note that Afghan SIV applicants do not have to pay the filing fee.

 - Two identical color photographs, sized 2x2 inches.
 For detailed instructions of what the photos should look like, read State Department’s passport photo guidance.